 In the wonderful world of bottom-crusted crumb-topped baked-fruit desserts, buckles are new to me.
 And I’m a fan.
 I love how the crispy top melts into the stewed fruit, which all sinks into the base.
 And I like that I can eat it as I would a brownie, out of hand, making for easy snacking morning, noon and night.

 But I think I would like a buckle even more if it were different.
-I know, I hate to be picky, but I’m not looking to change much.
 The layer of rhubarb in this buckle is perfect — not too sweet, not too tart, which in my experience is a delicate balance to achieve with rhubarb.
 And the crumb top, while just a touch sandy, needs nothing more than a dab of butter to give it that crumbly, pebbly texture.
 The addition of lemon zest, adding a wonderful fresh, bright flavor, is essential.

 It’s the base of the buckle that leaves me wanting.
 I want something less cakey, more sturdy, not quite a pie crust but something a little more buttery and shortbread like.
 Thoughts?
 Would a shortbread crust turn this dessert into a fresh-fruit crumb bar?
 Removing it from the buckle category altogether?
 I’m not sure I want that.
 Or do I?